Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-library.md

 ## Additional Constants

 We define a few more additional constants for use within the contract.
 We create constants for storing the account roles.
-As well as some constants for ease of use.
+As well as some constants for ease of use. [(the source code)](https://github.com/Quinence/zilliqa-fullstack-app-rentOnZilliqa/blob/93273d0af6776e28f998ba4a63df3053545a1eeb/src/scilla/RentOnZilliqa.scilla#L31).

 | Name               |  Code   | Type      |
 | ------------------ | :-----: | --------- |